 Flexjobs is the best place to find work-from-home jobs in Canada for all the reasons mentioned above, but mostly because they screen employers.

 The fee is is small when you compare it to what you would be paying Upwork –remember, Upwork charges 20% off all your earnings before taxes.

-If you’d like to learn more about Flexjobs, check out this post which outlines what they’re all about and why they’re your best choice for finding remote jobs from Canada.
+If you’d like to learn more about Flexjobs, check out their blog to learn what they’re all about and why they’re your best choice for finding remote jobs from Canada.

-Below you will find a special discount for Hobo with a Laptop readers who choose Flexjobs to help them find work-at-home job(s) based in Canada.
+Below you will find exclusive pricing for Hobo with a Laptop readers who choose Flexjobs to help them find work-at-home job(s) based in Canada.

 They have work-from-home jobs for all Canadians (even if you’re travelling, like I am).

-Canadian Hobo with a Laptop readers get an exclusive discount on FlexJobs –use the NOMAD promo code to receive the following discounts:
+Canadian Hobo with a Laptop readers get exclusive pricing on FlexJobs:

-Prices are in US dollars, but that’s still only aboot $5 Canadian dollars per month if charged annually.
+Prices are in US dollars, but that’s still only aboot $4 Canadian dollars to try it out.